If you've lived in an Australian rural area, our Rural Access Scheme may help boost your selection rank for entry into some programs.

 When you list a relevant program as a preference on your QTAC application, QTAC will contact you about applying for the Rural Access Scheme.

-If approved, adjustments will be automatically applied to all relevant UQ preferences.
-Contact QTAC for more information.
+If your application is approved, adjustments will be automatically applied to all relevant UQ preferences.

 When you apply, you'll need to provide documents that prove your rural background.